anticomputer/ovpn-mode/README.md

 (defvar ovpn-mode-netns-ns1 "8.8.4.4") ; ns2 to use in namespace
 ```

+These are treated as default nameservers for any active namespaces, however _IF_ you receive a dhcp-option DNS push from the server, ovpn-mode will override these default settings with those provided by the server.
+You need this behavior to work smoothly with e.g. vpn providers that provide .onion name resolution for a tor bridge.

-This work was inspired by crasm's vpnshift.sh script (https://github.com/vpnshift.sh) but implemented in elisp and enhanced to allow for concurrent namespaces and multiple vpns running at the same time, with minimal user configuration overhead.
+This work was inspired by crasm's vpnshift.sh script (https://github.com/vpnshift.sh) but implemented in elisp and enhanced to allow for concurrent namespaces and multiple ovpns running at the same time, with minimal user configuration overhead.

 ## configuration